jbartus/bexbot/README.md

 ## napkin math
-900kg hemp per hectare per season\
+900kg hemp per hectare per season*\
 400kg of biochar produced by pyrolyzing it\
 200kg of carbon in that biochar\
 10000kg rough personal annual carbon footprint\
-∴ 50 hecares, or 120 acres needed to offset
+∴ 50 hecares, or 120 acres needed to offset \
+\
+* probably involves irrigation and/or fertilizer so might be half that without